FrancesCoronel/personal-website-v3/content/podcast.md

 ## Where will the episodes be published?

-You will be find all the episodes at [https://techqueenspod.com](https://techqueenspod.com) which redirects to this page at [https://www.fvcproductions.com/tech-queens](https://www.fvcproductions.com/tech-queens).

-Recordings will be distributed through Anchor at [https://anchor.fm/tech-queens](https://anchor.fm/tech-queens) and then shared on these platforms:
+Recordings will be distributed through Anchor at [https://anchor.fm/tech-queens](https://anchor.fm/tech-queens) and then shared on these platforms (still a WIP):

 - Apple Podcasts
 - Breaker